 Graduate Programs and Degrees:

 Business: Complete two degrees in five years through the Bachelor of Business/Master of Business Administration program at Manhattan College.
-There is also a stand-alone, 36-credit M.B.A. option available, as well as a Bridge Program for non-business undergraduate students.
+There is also a stand-alone, 36-credit MBA option available, as well as a Bridge Program for non-Business undergraduate students.
+There is also a fully online MBA option.

-Continuing & Professional Studies: The Master of Science in Organizational Leadership provides working professionals with the skills essential for successful leadership in a variety of sectors, such as corporate, public, and nonprofit environments.
-The program is currently offered in a hybrid format, and a fully online option will be available in early 2016.
+Continuing and Professional Studies: The Master of Science in Organizational Leadership provides working professionals with the skills essential for successful leadership in a variety of sectors, such as corporate, public, and nonprofit environments.
+The program is offered in both a hybrid and fully online format.

-Education: Receive a degree, advanced certificate, or certificate from the School of Education and Health with a focus in special education, counseling, school building leadership, or educational technology.
+Education and Health: Receive a degree, advanced certificate, or certificate from the School of Education and Health with a focus in Special Education, Counseling, School Building Leadership, or Educational Technology.

-Math & Science: The M.S. in Mathematics is designed for future secondary math teachers, while the M.S. in Applied Mathematics—Data Analytics prepares students to work in business, industry, and government.
+Math and Science: The MS in Mathematics is designed for future secondary math teachers, while the MS in Applied Mathematics—Data Analytics prepares students to work in business, industry, and government.

 Established in 1853, the College was founded upon the Lasallian tradition of excellence in teaching, respect for individual dignity, and commitment to social justice inspired by the innovator of modern pedagogy, John Baptist de La Salle.
 Manhattan combines intellectual excellence with a strong emphasis on personal and moral growth.
 This winning combination attracts students from across the United States and around the world.